molgenis/molgenis-emx2/docs/catalogue/cat_researcher.md

 When you have defined a research question it is time to find the relevant variables to answer it.
 You can use the [MOLGENIS Data Catalogue](https://data-catalogue.molgeniscloud.org/catalogue/ssr-catalogue/all/variables) to compose your dataset.
-The Data Catalogue only describes the variables, it does **not** contain the actual data values.
+The Data Catalogue only describes the harmonized variables, it does **not** contain the actual data values.

-### Find variables
+### Find harmonized variables

-You can use the filters and search bar to subset variables.
+You can use the filters and search bar to subset the harmonized variables.
 In the example below, four filters are used, one network filter and three topic filters.

 ![Variable explorer filters](../img/cat_variable-explorer.png)